Royal Caribbean ships by age — Newest to Oldest

 • Gross tonnage: 250,800

-Icon of the Seas will be the world’s largest cruise ship when she launches in January 2024.
-As the first ship in Royal Caribbean’s new Icon Class, Icon of the Seas will offer an impressive array of activities and amenities onboard.
+Icon of the Seas is the world’s largest cruise ship.
+As the first ship in Royal Caribbean’s new Icon Class, Icon of the Seas offers an impressive array of activities and amenities onboard.

 Guests will love the new AquaDome neighborhood, the Category 6 Waterpark, and family-friendly Surfside neighborhood.

-Upon launching, Icon of the Seas will offer 7-night Caribbean itineraries from Miami, Florida.
+Icon of the Seas offers 7-night Caribbean itineraries from Miami, Florida.

 Related: Icon of the Seas: Itinerary, features, and more